linear-b/gitstream/docs/cm-file.md

 Specify the desired automations that are triggered when all conditions are met, read more [here](automation-actions).

+Each automation includes conditions in an `if` section and actions in a `run` section.

+**Conditions:** Multiple conditions can be listed for a single automation, with AND relationship between the conditions, hence all listed conditions must pass to invoke the actions.
 The conditions are evaluated on new Pull Requests or changes to the Pull Request.

+**Actions:** Multiple actions can be listed in a single automation, the actions are invoked one by one.

 PRs that are marked as Draft are ignored by default, you can change that, see [`config`](#config) .